 (1) This Rule applies in relation to a probate action.

-(2) Save as provided in paragraph (3) a person shall not act in a probate action as next friend or guardian ad litem of a person under disability unless he has been appointed to so act by the Court.
+(2) Save as provided in subrule (3) a person shall not act in a probate action as next friend or guardian ad litem of a person under disability unless he has been appointed to so act by the Court.

 (3) A person may act as next friend or guardian ad litem in a probate action without an order of the Court where —